dylanR96/individuellt_projekt_Airbean_API/README.md

 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To login as the admin, add the username "admin" and the password "password.

 Required JSON structure for login in as Admin:

 ```json